 The key areas that hospital administrators and practice managers need to be aware of are:

 The physical safeguards are a set of rules and guidelines outlined in the HIPAA Security Rule that focus on physical access to ePHI and how PHI is stored.

 There are four standards in the physical safeguards:

-Facility access controls outline the policies and procedures covered entities must put in place to properly authenticate and authorize access to places where ePHI data is housed.
-In today’s world, this means putting proper procedures in place to ensure that only essential and authorized personnel have access to data centers, server cabinets, storerooms and any other locations where ePHI is stored.
+Facility access controls outline the policies and procedures covered entities must put in place to properly authenticate and authorize access to places where ePHI data is maintained.
+In today’s world, this means putting proper procedures in place to ensure that only essential and authorized personnel have access to data centers, server cabinets, storerooms, and any other locations where ePHI is stored.
 This includes IT storerooms where old computer equipment is held.
-Many digital devices contain stored ePHI, including digital photocopiers, scanners and printers and access to these devices must also be controlled.
+Many digital devices contain stored ePHI, including digital photocopiers, scanners and printers, and access to these devices must also be controlled.

 The first implementation specification in the facility access controls standards is “Contingency Operations”.
 In short, covered entities should have a plan in place that ensures that in an emergency, the right people have access to the facilities where ePHI is physically housed.
 Effectively, this means putting together a plan so that in an emergency – a data center outage for example – it is possible for ePHI to be accessed or a backup copy of ePHI to be recovered.